||Contact | A-Z Health Index | Events & Meetings|

 Partnership Engagement starts at the local level, building broad community support and participation in public health priority setting and action.
 Partnership Engagement begins with what some would call "social capital," engaging and linking affected people at the local level.
 Partnership Engagement is anchored in two convictions: communities have strength and everyone has a stake in public health.

-Noble County's Regional Partnership Consultant works closely with the community partners, to build strengthen broad community support and participation.
+Kay County's Regional Partnership Consultant works closely with the Kay County Healthy Living Coalition, and other community partners, to continue building and strengthening broad community support and participation.

-For more information on the Partnership Engagement or if interested in partnering with the Noble County Health Department, email us here.
+For more information on the Partnership Engagement or more information on the Kay County Healthy Living Coalition, email us here.

 Copyright © State of Oklahoma